outreachy/website/docs/privacy-policy.md

 Outreachy reserves the right to change this policy from time to time.
 If we do make changes, the revised Privacy Statement will be posted on this site.
 A notice will be posted on our homepage for 30 days whenever this privacy statement is changed in a material way.

-This Privacy Statement was last amended on May 25, 2018.
+This Privacy Statement was last amended on January 14, 2021.

  This Privacy Policy is licensed under  the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 It is a derivative work of [Red Hat's Privacy Policy for the Fedora Project](https://fedoraproject.org/wiki/Legal:PrivacyPolicy), used under Attribution-Share Alike 3.0 Unported.